3architechs/CMP/Solution.md

 ### Business Requirements

-Sr#	Capability	Key Business
-Requirements
-1	Customer Profile Management
-Detailed and comprehensive customer profiles that include (BR - 01) Personal information
-Travel history
-Preferences
-Past interactions.
-A centralized repository that aggregates and stores customer data from various touchpoints and systems.
-(EN - 01) Tools for segmenting customers based on various criteria such as (BR - ) Travel history
-Preferences
-Loyalty status.
-Personalization features to tailor interactions and offers to individual  customers.
-(BR - ) Capability to share profile data with strategic partners while preserving anonymity in compliance with privacy regulations, while also revealing essential insights into segments, preferences, and choices.
-(BR - )
-2	Customer Interaction Management
-Logs of all past interactions, including calls, emails, chats, and in-flight retail purchases, stored within customer profiles.
-(BR - )
-A chronological timeline view of each customer's interactions and transactions, allowing for easy tracking and reference.
-(BR - )
-Critical information from customer feedback data, into customer profiles, including (BR - ) Complaints,
-Compliments,
-Cases and
-Suggestions
-3	Customer Order Management
-Capture and store customer preferences related to orders, such as (BR - ) Meal choices
-Seating preferences.
-Personalization of future orders based on customer preferences.
-(BR - ) Integration with customer support and complaint handling systems to address order related issues promptly.
-(BR - ) 4	Compensation Management	• Automated Compensation calculation and processing based on rules and policies
-• Support for multiple compensation scenarios, flight cancellation, delays, and baggage mishandling.
-•Notifications regarding compensation resolutions
-5	Case Management	• Case creation, prioritization, tracking and updates.
-• Case Assignment, Routing, and escalation capabilities
-• Customer Self service capabilities
-•Notifications regarding case status and closures
-6	Customer Analytics Capabilities	• Data collection mechanisms from all the touchpoints to gather information on passenger interactions, preferences, and behaviours.
-• Real-time data processing and analysis to provide timely insights and responses
-• Advanced analytics capabilities including machine learning, and predictive analytics.
-• Sentiment analysis of customer feedback and social media mentions to gauge passenger satisfaction
-• Capability to envisages various actions that could be implemented for a specific customer and then chooses the best possible option to implement 7	 Easy to Use	• Intuitive, multi-channel and user-friendly interfaces for passengers, call centre agents, check-in agents, cabin crew, service management and retail staff.
-• Simplified navigation and clear layouts to access customer profiles and historical data.
-8	 Secured Platform	• Right authentication and authorization implemented
-• Supports RBAC & MFA
-• Sensitive data encrypted at rest and transit
-• Conforms to GDPR, PCIDSS and other regulatory requirements.
-• Comprehensive logging and auditing of all customer data access and modifications.
+## Customer Profile Management

+- Detailed and comprehensive customer profiles that include
+  - Personal information
+  - Travel history
+  - Preferences
+  - Past interactions.

+- A centralized repository that aggregates and stores customer data from various touchpoints and systems

+- Tools for segmenting customers based on various criteria such as
+  - Travel history
+  - Preferences
+  - Loyalty status.

+- Personalization features to tailor interactions and offers to individual customers

+- Capability to share profile data with strategic partners while preserving anonymity in compliance with privacy regulations, while also revealing essential insights into segments, preferences, and choices

+## Customer Interaction Management

+- Logs of all past interactions, including calls, emails, chats, and in-flight retail purchases, stored within customer profiles.

+- A chronological timeline view of each customer's interactions and transactions, allowing for easy tracking and reference .

+- Critical information from customer feedback data, into customer profiles, including :
+  - Complaints,
+  - Compliments,
+  - Cases, and
+  - Suggestions.

+## Customer Order Management

+- Capture and store customer preferences related to orders, such as :
+  - Meal choices
+  - Seating preferences.

+- Personalization of future orders based on customer preferences .

+- Integration with customer support and complaint handling systems to address order-related issues promptly

+## Compensation Management

+- Automated Compensation calculation and processing based on rules and policies.

+- Support for multiple compensation scenarios, including flight cancellation, delays, and baggage mishandling.

+- Notifications regarding compensation resolutions.

+## Case Management

+- Case creation, prioritization, tracking, and updates.

+- Case Assignment, Routing, and escalation capabilities.

+- Customer Self-service capabilities.

+- Notifications regarding case status and closures.

+## Customer Analytics Capabilities

+- Data collection mechanisms from all touchpoints to gather information on passenger interactions, preferences, and behaviors.

+- Real-time data processing and analysis to provide timely insights and responses.

+- Advanced analytics capabilities including machine learning, and predictive analytics.

+- Sentiment analysis of customer feedback and social media mentions to gauge passenger satisfaction.

+- Capability to envisage various actions that could be implemented for a specific customer and then choose the best possible option to implement.

+## Easy to Use

+- Intuitive, multi-channel and user-friendly interfaces for passengers, call center agents, check-in agents, cabin crew, service management, and retail staff.

+- Simplified navigation and clear layouts to access customer profiles and historical data.

+## Secured Platform

+- Right authentication and authorization implemented.

+- Supports RBAC & MFA (Multi-Factor Authentication).

+- Sensitive data encrypted at rest and in transit.

+- Conforms to GDPR, PCIDSS, and other regulatory requirements.

+- Comprehensive logging and auditing of all customer data access and modifications.

 ## Assumptions